What The Members Of Slipknot Look Like Without Their Masks

 Unless you have been living under a rock since the turn of the millennium, you are almost undoubtedly familiar with the metal band Slipknot.
 They burst onto the scene in 1996 with their debut album "Mate.
 Feed.
 Kill.
 Repeat."
 But they truly became popular with the release of their 1999 self-titled album, which features the single "Wait and Bleed."
 That track earned them the first of their 10 Grammy nominations and introduced the world to their brand of nu-metal music.
 Their aggressive music and nihilistic attitude inspired millions of young metalheads to embrace their style, creating a legion of loyal fans known as "maggots."

-What made Slipknot stand out more than the rest — besides their music — was their bizarre dress.
+What made Slipknot stand out more than the rest — besides their music and plenty of controversial behavior — was their bizarre dress.
 Every member in the band wears stage attire that includes horror masks and jumpsuits to emphasize their mysteriousness.
-Over the years, these masks and costumes have changed, but they have always remained an integral part of Slipknot's stage show.
+Over the years and through the tragic real-life story of Slipknot, these masks and costumes have changed, but they have always remained an integral part of the band's stage show.

 For the first few years, not even their devoted fans knew what the band looked like behind the masks, as they always wore them during performances and even in interviews.
-Even today, it takes a little digging to find the men behind the masks.
-From Shawn Crahan to Michael Pfaff, this is what every member of Slipknot looks like in real life.
+Much like the dark reality behind Slipknot, it takes a little digging to find the men behind the masks.
+From Shawn Crahan to Michael Pfaff, this is what every member of Slipknot looks like without their masks.

 Shawn 'Clown' Crahan